How to configure AVIF fallbacks for Safari 14

 }

-# Long-term caching with immutable directive for static assets
+# Long-term caching for fingerprinted static assets

-add_header Cache-Control "public, no-transform";
+add_header Cache-Control "public, max-age=31536000, immutable";

 }